The Leslie Flint Trust

 This time we had transport to go by road.
 We had made friends with a man named Brian, through a local charity that we were both helping at the time.
 We told him of our first visit to Leslie Flint and he also was interested.

 Brian had a large Mercedes van that he used to transport disabled people around and he agreed to use it to drive us all to see Leslie.
 So we took our own circle members with us for this second visit."

-Again, here is the link to that séance recording:
+Again, here is a link to hear a recording of that séance:

-Present: Robin & Wendy Evans, Joy Lark, Debbie Lark, A. Cooper, Ron Chamberlain, Brian Thrower, Leslie Flint
+A. Cooper, Ron Chamberlain, Brian Thrower, Leslie Flint.

 "Everyone enjoyed that visit so much that we all decided we would love to go again, so we arranged another sitting for July 11th 1984.
 Once again we went with Brian in his vehicle."

 Here is a link to a recording of that séance:

 "We travelled to London for a fourth time, unfortunately I can’t recall the date, but this may be because the séance was a dud.
 Nothing happened at all.